mdgriffin/Design-Patterns/README.md

 ## ToDo

+- [ ] Create overall class diagram
+- [ ] Create Diagram for each pattern
 - [x] Implement sockets to allow multiple clients to connect to the application
 - Occasional discount are applied to the purchase price, for instance there is a 20% discount run during August
     - [x] The system should handle various discounts to be applied